 Another bonus of playing this game with your dog is that it helps to reinforce a critical life skill: How to come when called.
 You never know when this may just save your dog from danger in an emergency.

 As with all training, keep the tone positive and fun.
 In addition, make it easy for your dog in the beginning.
 Have everyone in the house take turns calling the dog and then rewarding it with food and praise while standing in a circle in the same room.
 Then, add as much distance as you can between players, remembering to call excitedly and reward liberally for success.

 Once your dog understands the basics of this game, you can add more challenges by actually hiding to make it even more difficult for your pooch to earn their reward!

 There are a variety of ways to be creative with everyday items in your house to make fun obstacles for your dog to stimulate their mind and body.
 The trick to building a successful dog obstacle course is to train each obstacle on its own, then string them together for a challenging workout.

 Here are a few ideas to get you thinking about how you can build an indoor course for your dog:

 - Use a doormat or towel as a “down mat.”
-Ask your dog for a fast down followed by a 5 second pause before releasing them and rewarding with praise or food reward.
+Ask your dog for a fast down followed by a 5-second pause before releasing them and rewarding them with praise or food reward.

 - Use storage totes, pillows, or some boards to create jumps for your dog.
 Try setting them up in the hallway and calling your dog from one end to the other for a fun and easy workout.